sprintertech/sprinter-sdk/docs/docs/03-sdk/01-overview.md

 # SDK Overview

-The Sprinter SDK is a powerful tool designed to simplify interaction with multiple blockchain networks.
-It provides a unified interface for aggregating balances and optimizing cross-chain operations, making it easier to build decentralized applications (DApps).
+The Sprinter SDK simplifies interactions with multiple blockchain networks.
+It provides a unified interface for aggregating balances and optimizing cross-chain operations, making it easier to build decentralized applications (dApps).

-## Key Features

-- **Cross-Chain Balance Aggregation**: Consolidate balances from various blockchain networks.
-- **Best Single-Hop Cross-Bridge Transactions**: Optimize transactions across different blockchains.
-- **TypeScript Support**: Ensure type safety and a better development experience with TypeScript.

 ## Installation